How To Build Retaining Walls

 Where a retaining wall facing or visible to a streetscape or public open space is terraced, you must include a planted strip of at least 500 millimetres in width between the terraced walls.

 Where you are using retaining walls to delineate or mark the side boundaries of your home, the maximum height of these walls is 1.6 metres at the front wall.
 Side boundary retaining walls must taper (slope) forward towards the front of the house.
-Fences should also be built between the house and side retaining walls taller than 600 millimetres for safety purposes.
+Fences should also be built between the house and side retaining walls above 600 millimetres for safety purposes.

 All retaining walls that are higher than 900 millimetres must also come with a 1 metre high fence that goes above the wall as well as adequate landscape screening.